-- (1) A service provider may apply to the AER for an exemption from complying with section 136A(2) of the NGL. - (2) An application under this rule must: - (a) be in writing; and - (b) identify the pipeline to which the application relates; and - (c) provide a description of the extension or expansion of capacity that is being undertaken; and - (d) demonstrate that one or both of the exemption criteria specified in subrule (3) are satisfied; and - (e) include any other information and materials on which the applicant relies in support of the application. - (3) The following exemption criteria are specified: - (a) the overall economic value of the expenditure on the extension or expansion is positive and no other person is competing to meet the demand for pipeline services that would be met by undertaking the extension or expansion; - (b) the extension or expansion is necessary: - (i) to maintain or improve the safety of pipeline services; or - (ii) to maintain or improve the integrity of pipeline services; or - (iii) to comply with a regulatory obligation or requirement regulatory obligation or requirement; or - (iv) to maintain the service provider's capacity to meet existing levels of demand for services.
+- (1) A service provider may apply to the AER for an exemption from complying with section 136A(2) of the NGL. - (2) An application under this rule must: - (a) be made in writing; and - (b) identify the pipeline to which the application relates; and - (c) provide a description of the extension or expansion of capacity that is being undertaken; and - (d) demonstrate that one or both of the exemption criteria specified in subrule (3) are satisfied; and - (e) include any other information and materials on which the applicant relies in support of the application. - (3) The following exemption criteria are specified: - (a) the overall economic value of the expenditure on the extension or expansion is positive and no other person is competing to meet the demand for pipeline services that would be met by undertaking the extension or expansion; - (b) the extension or expansion is necessary: - (i) to maintain or improve the safety of pipeline services; or - (ii) to maintain or improve the integrity of pipeline services; or - (iii) to comply with a regulatory obligation or requirement regulatory obligation or requirement; or - (iv) to maintain the service provider's capacity to meet existing levels of demand for services. - (4) In deciding whether the overall economic value of the expenditure on the extension or expansion is positive, consideration is to be given only to economic value directly accruing to the service provider, producers, users and end users.